shiling/testing-zero-to-hero/README.md

 A good test is deterministics / repeatable, i.e. given the same environment and inputs, the output is the same.

+---

 ## Alternatives

+### Unit test frameworks

+-   Mocha : Basic stuff, but really flexible, intended for plug and play with other assertion libraries
+-   Jasmine : Batteries included (bdd-style expect assertions are built-in)

+### Assertion Libraries:

+-   NodeJS's built in assert module
+    -   Not very rich in terms of APIs, and some issues with exception assertion
+-   should.js - just the bdd-style `should` syntax
+-   expect.js - just the bdd-style `expect` syntax
+-   Chai - supports `should`, `expect` and `assert`.

+## Assertion Libraries for testing REST APIs:

+-   Chakram: Pretty nice syntax too (though for the purpose of the workshop, )
+-   chai-http

+###

+---

 ## Solutions